awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ## Slow Running Migration Tasks<a name="CHAP_Troubleshooting.General.SlowTask"></a>

-There are several issues that may cause a migration task to run slowly, or for subsequent tasks to run slower than the initial task\.
+Several issues can cause a migration task to run slowly, or cause subsequent tasks to run slower than the initial task\.
 The most common reason for a migration task running slowly is that there are inadequate resources allocated to the AWS DMS replication instance\.
-Check your replication instance's use of CPU, Memory, Swap, and IOPs to ensure that your instance has enough resources for the tasks you are running on it\.
+Check your replication instance's use of CPU, memory, swap files, and IOPS to ensure that your instance has enough resources for the tasks you are running on it\.
 For example, multiple tasks with Amazon Redshift as an endpoint are IO intensive\.
 You can increase IOPS for your replication instance or split your tasks across multiple replication instances for a more efficient migration\.

-For more information about determining the size of your replication instance, see [Determining the Optimum Size for a Replication Instance](CHAP_BestPractices.md#CHAP_BestPractices.SizingReplicationInstance)
+For more information about determining the size of your replication instance, see [Choosing the Optimum Size for a Replication Instance](CHAP_BestPractices.md#CHAP_BestPractices.SizingReplicationInstance)

 You can increase the speed of an initial migration load by doing the following:
 + If your target is an Amazon RDS DB instance, ensure that Multi\-AZ is not enabled for the target DB instance\.
 + Turn off any automatic backups or logging on the target database during the load, and turn back on those features once the migration is complete\.

-+ If the feature is available on the target, use Provisioned IOPs\.
++ If the feature is available on the target, use Provisioned IOPS\.
 + If your migration data contains LOBs, ensure that the task is optimized for LOB migration\.
 See [Target Metadata Task Settings](CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md) for more information on optimizing for LOBs\.

 ## Task Status Bar Not Moving<a name="CHAP_Troubleshooting.General.StatusBar"></a>